anchor: your all-in-one internship hub

 Final Design

 The usability testing and iterations resulted in a more intuitive and user-friendly platform.
-The final high-fidelity prototype addressed user pain points effectively and was ready for deployment, promising to enhance retention, engagement, and overall satisfaction.
+The final high-fidelity prototype addressed key user pain points and was ready for deployment, aiming to enhance retention, engagement, and overall satisfaction.

 The final design of Anchor embodies a seamless fusion of design thinking principles and Nielsen Norman’s usability heuristics to create an empowering, accessible, and intuitive platform for MSI students.
 By reimagining CareerLink, Anchor transforms the student experience into one that fosters connection, clarity, and career readiness.